kiyutink/frontend-boilerplate/readme.md

 # Frontend-boilerplate
-## Already implemented:
+This repository is used by [this package](https://github.com/kiyutink/bp-cli) as a boilerplate project.

+## This boilerplate project includes:

+- Webpack-dev-server
+- React
+- Redux
-- webpack-dev-server
+- React Router
-- react redux and routing
-- babel with presets
+- Babel with presets
-- sass
+- Sass
-- eslint
+- Eslint
-- boilerplate react + redux + router configuration
-- build (extract css, uglify js and css, lint, postcss)
+- A build configuration (extract css, uglify js and css, lint, postcss)
-  - extract js
-  - minify js and css
+  - JS and CSS minification
-  - lint before building
+  - Pre-build lint
-  - autoprefixer
+  - Autoprefix CSS
-  - image inlining and optimization
+  - Image optimization
-  - bundle analyzer
+  - Bundle analyzer

-## Not implemented yet:
+## Planned:
-- auto lint --fix
+- React-hot-loader
-- separate vendor bundle, codesplitting, chunks config and all that jazz
-- hot reload for components (maybe)
+- Precommit hook for linting staged files
-- maybe make a CLI